catuhub/dockerized-vms/README.md

 ```
 service networking restart
 ```
-TODO: add Packer scripts to automate the installation and provisioning of the vulnerable VM

 ### 3.2 Connect Console to Terminal
 If you wish to view the virtual machine logs inside the terminal executing the docker-compose command, modify the /etc/default/grub file: